What Is Mesothelioma Metastasis?

 Newer treatments involve the expanded use of targeted therapies, treatments that only affect cancer sites, as opposed to chemotherapy or radiation, which can damage healthy cells.
 Immunotherapy is significantly growing in popularity as an additional option in a multimodal treatment plan.

 Many types of immunotherapy use antibodies that target cancer and direct the immune system to attack tumor cells in the same way as an infection, such as a virus.
-For immunotherapy to be most effective, patients must express specific biomarkers on the surface of their cells.
+For immunotherapy to be most effective, the cancer cells must express specific biomarkers on their surface.

 Gene therapy is another type of targeted therapy that manipulates the DNA within cells to prevent defects in cellular replication, which could lead to metastasis.